 After attending University of California Santa Cruz for a bachelor’s degree in anthropology, I earned a teaching credential from California State University Monterey Bay.
 Somewhat ironically, I became an elementary school teacher.
 I later obtained a master’s degree in education from San Jose State University with a research project detailing the benefits of daily Sustained Silent Reading (SSR) for K-5 students.
 For ten years I taught K-3 and I was lucky enough to get to read picture books aloud to eager children every day.

 In 2014, I retired from teaching to pursue my writing career full time.
 In addition to my writing, my husband and I are raising our two children.
-My days are split between writing and chasing after a kindergartner and a toddler.
+My days are split between writing and chasing after a first grader and a preschooler.

 These days, I read aloud to only two children each day.
-My son adores books and being read to and I love talking to him about his favorite books.
-My daughter makes a beeline for her bookshelf every day when she wakes up and can’t go to sleep at night until we read Time for Bed by Mem Fox.
+Our mornings begin with stories and no one even thinks about going to sleep before we’ve read several books.
 I also still love reading to myself: particularly mysteries and historical fiction.
 I don’t climb trees anymore–I’ve traded that for climbing rocks.
-I boulder (climb short rocks that don’t require use of a rope) whenever I can with my husband and our son.
+I boulder (climb short rocks that don’t require use of a rope) whenever I can with my husband and our children.

 I’m currently seeking representation.